 Proof of proficiency in English must be presented by submitting the results from either:

-Level Statement of Language & Training Centre Erasmus University (English assessment, valid for 1 year) with a minimum level of B2.2
+- Level Statement of Language & Training Centre Erasmus university (English assessment valid for 1 year) with a minimum level of B2.2

-- iBT TOEFL (valid for 2 years) or iBT Special Home Edition
+- iBT TOEFL (valid for 2 years) score minimum of 90

 - Cambridge B2 First